cappadokes/iree/README.md

-> This is an IREE fork introducing interoperability with Rust.
-It already contains a minimal proof of concept: `iree/toy_cxx` defines an FFI exposing the following capabilities:
+> This is an IREE fork introducing interoperability with `idealloc`, a static allocator written in Rust.
+This interoperability comes in the form of:
 >
-> - measure execution time of arbitrary code regions
-> - print the reservations made in the context of `Dialect/Stream/Transforms/LayoutSlices.cpp`
->
-> Both of these capabilities have already been integrated in IREE's build system, in the form of:
->
 > 1. Two new source files (`Dialect/Stream/Transforms/RusToy.*`)
 > 2. The `iree/toy_cxx` project itself
 > 3. A modified `Dialect/Stream/Transforms/CMakeLists.txt` file incorporating the above
 > 4. A similarly modified `Dialect/Stream/Transforms/LayoutSlices.cpp` file
+> 5. The `idealloc` source code itself.
 >
 > The workflow for tinkering with the above is:
 >